Montessori Mom

 Shelves and Cupboards

 1. Shelves and cupboards should be low enough for children to reach items from the very top.
-They should be able to dust the bottom to the top of the shelves and cupboards.
+They should be able to dust from the bottom to the top of the shelves and cupboards.

 2. They should be lightweight enough for children to move and clean behind them.